rbhalerao04/Analysis-of-Parking-Ticket-Violation-using-BigData-Technologies/README.md

 2. Apache Hive
 3. Apache Pig

+Along with this analysis, it also includes a Recommender System built in Spark using the ALS model.

 But to begin with the analysis, the data needs to be pre-processed so as to derive meaning out of it.
 Following steps were performed:
 1. Data Collection (https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2020/pvqr-7yc4)
 2. Data Pre-processing using Python and Spark